learn-co-curriculum/js-basics-comparisons-readme/README.md

 # JavaScript Comparisons

 ## Problem Statement
-Now we know about performing basic mathematical functions, and assigning values to variables, but how would we check to see if a value is what we're expecting?
+We've talked about performing basic mathematical functions, and assigning values to variables, but how would we check to see if a value is what we're expecting?
 In addition to performing arithmetic and assigning value to variables, JavaScript has additional operators for comparing values.
 The value returned by